susannebaur/UNet_AOD/README.md

     ```bash
     ./train_model.sh
     ```
+(Note: I have all scripts on spirit and run them on HAL by submitting a batch job - example script to submit job is job.slurm)

+Run on spirit (with CPU)
-6. Test the model fit (no GPUs needed)
+6. Test the model fit
     Test the UNet model (test configurations are set in config.py)
     ```
     python test_model.py